Ramisha-Anjum/multiagent_testbed/README.md

 ```

 ## 3- Build the package
+There are multiple config.yaml file in the config folder.
+Use the one needed. config_sim.yaml is for turtlesim simulator. config_robohub.yaml is for real experiment in Robohub.

 ```sh
 colcon build --symlink-install       ## To build all the packages in the entire workspace